 - batchCount - Defines the number of SQL statements that are batched together and sent to the database for execution.
 This property is only mandatory for GenRocket Receivers.

-As an example, to connect to a SQL Server instance named SQL2016 that is in a server named Host1 and is configured to listen in the port 2455 with the user User1 and password P@ssword1, the configuration file would be:
+As an example, to connect to a SQL Server database INVENTORY that is in a server named Host1 and is configured to listen in the port 2455 with the user User1 and password P@ssword1, the configuration file would be:

 JDBC URL Explanation